Battle of Lissa (1866): Attack

 As the two Italian ships entered the harbor, they came under fire from both the eastern guns of Fort Wellington and the inner gun batteries.
 In the meantime, Rear Admiral Vacca had appeared at about 16:45 and had received immediate orders to support Riboty in his attack on Fort Wellington.
 By 17:00, Fort George had ceased firing after half of its guns had been destroyed and a fifth of its soldiers had fallen.
 Only Fort Wellington was still resisting.
 In this situation, Persano decided to break off the battle and allow his men to rest.

-During the night of July 19, Persano received the news that von Tegetthoff had been informed of the attack.
-However, Admiral Persano decided to continue the attack, as he expected that if von Tegetthoff had indeed sailed, he would not arrive before the evening of July 19.
+During the night of 18-19 July, Persano received the news that Tegetthoff had been informed of the Italian attack.
+However, Admiral Persano decided to continue his operation against the island, as he expected that if Tegetthoff had indeed sailed, he would not arrive before the evening of 19 July.
 The Austrians worked throughout the night to repair the damage caused by the Italians and restore their defensive capabilities.
-At dawn, the Affondatore arrived with the frigates Carlo Alberto and Principe Umber, bringing a further 2,600 men with them.
-The two ships Terribile and Varese were ordered to attack Komiža, while Albini was to cover the disembarkation of the troops.
+At dawn on 19 July, the Affondatore arrived with the frigates Carlo Alberto and Principe Umber, bringing a further 2,600 men with them.
+The Terribile and Varese were ordered to attack Komiža, while Albini's division was to cover the disembarkation of the troops.

-At the same time, the Formidabile, supported by the three ships from Vacca, was to enter the port of San Giorgio, while Persano himself wanted to attack the outer fortresses again.
+At the same time, the Formidabile, supported by the three ships of Vacca's division, was to enter the port of San Giorgio, while Persano himself intended to attack the outer fortresses again.
 The Austrian fortifications again withstood the bombardment and the Italian divisional commanders proved too timid to land the troops.
 By 20:00, the Italian fleet had again broken off the attack and retreated 8 nmi north of San Georgio.

-After receiving further telegrams from Lesina about the presence and activities of the Italian fleet, Tegetthoff decided to leave his safe position in the northern Adriatic with his escadre immediately in order to relieve the hard-pressed garrison on Lissa.
-The entire Austrian fleet, three divisions, sailed out of the Fažana Channel at around 13:30 on July 19 and headed south at full steam.
+After receiving further telegrams from Lissa about the presence and activities of the Italian fleet, Tegetthoff decided to leave his safe position in the northern Adriatic at Pula with his fleet immediately in order to relieve the hard-pressed garrison on the island.
+The entire Austrian fleet sailed out of the Fažana Channel at around 13:30 on 19 July and headed south at full steam.

-Von Tegetthoff had formulated his instructions for the attack precisely.
-The Panzerschiff-Abteilung was to break through the Italian line, ram their ships and concentrate their fire.
-The wooden ships were to attack one or other wing of the enemy line or be deployed as they saw fit.
+Tegetthoff had formulated his instructions for the attack precisely.
+The division of ironclads (Panzerschiff-Abteilung) was to break through the Italian line, ram their ships and concentrate their fire.
+The wooden ships were to attack one or other wing of the Italian line or be deployed as they saw fit.
 The gunboats were to split into three groups and support the wooden ships in their action.

-The Italians were sighted at 06:40 on the morning of July 20.
-Shortly after 9:00 a.m., the order “prepare for battle” was given.
-This was followed by the signals “close up” and “full speed” and finally at 10:35 a.m. to the armored ships: “attack and sink the enemy”.
+The Italians were sighted at 06:40 on the morning of 20 July.
+Shortly after 09:00, the order “Prepare for battle” was given to the Austrian fleet.
+This was followed by the signals “Close up” and “Full speed” and finally at 10:35 to the armored ships: “Attack and sink the enemy”.
 After the Italians had sighted the Austrians, Persano gave a number of signals.